Home/Vegetables/Fresh Squash Blossoms

 Can you eat squash blossoms raw?

-Yes, they can be eaten raw in salads, providing a fresh and mild flavor.
+Yes, they can be eaten raw in salads or as a garnish.

 What dishes can I make with squash blossoms?

-They can be used in quesadillas, soups, salads, or stuffed with cheese and herbs.
+They can be used in quesadillas, soups, or as a topping for pizzas.